//Polkadot

-Moderate risk — strong technical foundations with 5+ years of clean relay chain operation and extensive formal specifications, balanced by the JAM migration risk and modest ecosystem adoption.
+Moderate risk — strong technical foundations with 5+ years of clean relay chain operation, materially improved tokenomics with supply cap and ETF launch, but JAM migration risk and modest ecosystem adoption remain headwinds.

 Top Risks